virtmerlin/aws-sample-lab-config/README.md

 ### Learning Goals

+Each exercise in this sample lab will focus on a learning goal.
+The goals are:

-Learn How to ...
+_Learn How to_ ...

-- Automate deployment of AWS Config basic components
+- (1) Automate deployment of AWS Config basic components
-- Track changes on a supported AWS resource
+- (2) Track changes on a supported AWS resource
-- Track if changes to a resource are compliant or not
+- (3) Track if changes to a resource are compliant or not
-- Remediate a change to a resource with a custom lambda function
+- (4) Remediate a change to a resource with a custom lambda function
-- Recieve a notification that a change event has occured on a resource
+- (5) Recieve a notification that a change event has occured on a resource

 ## Lab Exercises